 How long will it take to obtain a Final Protective Order?

 A hearing will be scheduled to occur within two weeks of filing an application for a protective order.
 You are required to have at least one preparation appointment with our office and at least one court appearance.
 You must be willing to testify against the abuser in open court.
 You must be willing and have the ability to commit to these appearances.

-How Do I Obtain a Protective Order through the County Attorney’s Office?
+How Do I Apply for Protective Order through the County Attorney’s Office?:

-3) Met and discuss your case/questionnaire with an Assistant County Attorney at your appointment to determine if the County Attorney’s Office will represent you a protective order lawsuit.
+3) Assistant County Attorney will contact you over the phone on your scheduled appointment time to discuss the family/dating violence that is presented in the questionnaire; this will determine if the County Attorney's Office will represent you in a protective

 What if the County Attorney turns me down, but I still want a protective order?